matrulda/st2-docker/README.md

 - **ST2_VERSION** this is the tag at the end of the docker image (ie: stackstorm/st2api:v3.3.0)
 - **ST2_IMAGE_REPO** The image or path to the images.
 Default is "stackstorm/".
 You may change this is using the Enterprise version or a private docker repository.
 - **ST2_EXPOSE_HTTP**  Port to expose st2web port 80 on.
 Default is `127.0.0.1:80`, and you may want to do `0.0.0.0:80` to expose on all interfaces.
-- **ST2_PACKS_DEV** Directory to development packs, absolute or relative to docker compose.yml.
+- **ST2_PACKS_DEV** Directory to development packs, absolute or relative to docker-compose.yml.
 This allows you to develop packs locally.
 Default is `./packs.dev`.
 When making a number of packs, it is recommended to make a directory outside of st2-docker, with each subdirectory underneath that being an independent git repo.
 Example: `ST2_PACKS_DEV=${HOME}/mypacks`, with `${HOME}/mypacks/st2-helloworld` being a git repo for the "helloworld" pack.
 - **ST2_CHATOPS_ENABLE** To enable chatops, set this variable to any non-zero value.
 Also ensure that your environment settings are configured for your chatops adapter (see the `st2chatops` service `environment` comments/settings for more info)
 - **HUBOT_ADAPTER** Chat service adapter to use (see https://docs.stackstorm.com/chatops/)
 - **HUBOT_SLACK_TOKEN** If using the [Slack](https://github.com/slackapi/hubot-slack) adapter, this is your "Bot User OAuth Access Token"